 It is fairly common in the Polish language to create words for something that’s new and there are Polish words that can be used instead of the English alternative, but the majority tend to go for the English version as it seems to be easier that way.

-Nevertheless, words that have entered Polish from English are not limited to just new technologies.
+Nevertheless, words that have been used in Poland from English are not limited to just new technologies.
 Some common words include: flirt, edytowa, anti-virus, parkowac, deadline, fifty-fifty and barman.